rayhan1577/Dynamic_Enseble_Associative_Learning/README.md

 # Dynamic Ensemble Associative Learning
-This repo contains the implementation of the paper " Md Rayhan Kabir, Osmar R Zaiane, ”Dynamic Ensemble Associative Learning”, accepted for publication on International Symposium on Foundations and Applications of Big Data Analytics, FAB 2022, Istanbul, Turkey, November 10-13, 2022."
+This repo contains the implementation of the paper "Dynamic Ensemble Associative Learning”, accepted for publication on International Symposium on Foundations and Applications of Big Data Analytics, FAB 2022, Istanbul, Turkey, November 10-13, 2022."